SysManSquad/sysmansquadblogdev/content/posts/2021-04-27-working-around-nps-limitations-for-aadj-windows-devices.md

                           </h2>

                           <p>
                             NPS does not play nice when it comes to AADJ device authentication.
-There is a fantastic writeup on this issue <a href="https://docs.microsoft.com/en-us/answers/questions/57999/device-certificate-scep-based-authentication-again.html" target="_blank" rel="noreferrer noopener">here</a>.
+There is a fantastic writeup on this issue [here](https://docs.microsoft.com/en-us/answers/questions/57999/device-certificate-scep-based-authentication-again.html).
                           </p>

                           <h5>